-What could man do when even Gods were helpless drunk with desire, desire that Devadasis were adept in kindling and keeping ablaze in bodies of men who sought them?
+What could a man do when even Gods were helpless and drunk with desire, a desire that Devadasis were adept at kindling and keeping ablaze in the bodies of men who sought them?

-Nagaveni, the matriarch of the devadasi household, has high hopes from Kanaka, her daughter, a young girl soon to turn 16.
-She is confident that Kanaka’s golden complexion, her unparalleled beauty and polite manners, her exemplary Bharatanatyam skills, her dimpled smile would fetch her ‘royal’ patronage.
+Nagaveni, the matriarch of the devadasi household, has high hopes for Kanaka, her daughter, a young girl soon to turn 16.
+She is confident that Kanaka’s golden complexion, her unparalleled beauty and polite manners, her exemplary Bharatanatyam skills, and her dimpled smile would fetch her ‘royal’ patronage.